JuliaDynamics/DrWatson.jl/paper/paper.md

 One should strive for a code that is doing what it is supposed to, it is reproducible, it doesn't break over time, it is sufficiently clear of bugs, simulation results are appropriately labelled, and more.
 The challenges associated with carrying out scientific work should not be made any worse by the difficulties of managing the codebase and resulting data/simulations.
 An unfortunate but likely outcome of this stress is that scientific codebases tend to be *sloppy*: folders are not organized, there is no version control, data are not provenanced properly, most scripts break over time, and the whole project is very hard, if not impossible, to reproduce.
+We've created the software DrWatson to make the process of scientific project management easier.
+In this paper we will describe how DrWatson results in an efficient scientific workflow, taking time off of project management and giving it to doing science.

 # Statement of need